Anna Carlisle MA – President

 Pam Anderton – Website and Magazine Production

 Pam has worked for the Laban Guild Council since 1986.
 She has served on Council as Treasurer and has maintained and redesigned the website.
-Through her company, PAFS Ltd, she has been responsible for the design and layout of the Guild magazine since 2003.
-Pam’s ‘work’ is in the area of financial software where she has been a departmental manager for a large finance house assessing profitability of ‘big ticket’ leases and as a consultant project manager, software developer, business analyst, tester and documenter for point of sale and proposal management systems in both the UK and the rest of Europe.
+Through her company, PAFS Ltd until 2017, and now independently, she has been responsible for the design and layout of the Guild magazine since 2003.
+Pam has taught IT and Business Studies in addition to her work in the area of financial software where she has been a departmental manager for a large finance house assessing profitability of ‘big ticket’ leases and a consultant project manager, software developer, business analyst, tester and documenter for point of sale and proposal management systems in both the UK and the rest of Europe.

 Pam’s connection with the Laban Guild began after a visit to an osteopath following a poor landing from a parachute jump; the osteopath recommended a local dance class led by Bronwen Mills.
 Bronwen, an experienced community dance leader with Laban training, introduced Pam to the Laban Guild.
-Pam has also been a member of the Lisa Ullmann Travelling Scholarship Fund committee since 1989; initially as Treasurer and now manages their website and advises on IT.
+Pam has also been a member of the Lisa Ullmann Travelling Scholarship Fund committee since 1989; initially as Treasurer, following Ellinor Hinks’ retirement and now manages their website and advises on IT.